-It only takes a few minutes to kill any lingering germs (use a bleach-based cleaner) — just be careful not to get any on wood doors or trim, because it could affect the finish.
+It only takes a few minutes to kill any lingering germs (use an alcohol-based cleaner) — just be careful not to get any on wood doors or trim, because it could damage the finish.

-Air conditioners need annual cleaning and maintenance — spring is the perfect time to make sure your air conditioner is in good working condition.
+Air conditioners need annual cleaning and maintenance — Spring is the perfect time to make sure your air conditioner is in good working condition.
 There are a few easy-to-clean items both inside the house and out at the condenser unit.